-- (1) An individual who intends to officiate as either a baseball umpire, basketball official, football official or clock operator, flag football official, lacrosse official, soccer official, softball umpire, swimming & diving official, track & field official, volleyball official, water polo referee, and/or wrestling referee in an interscholastic athletic contest involving an FHSAA member school must register with the FHSAA Office every year before he/she officiates. - (2) Applications can be completed via the Officials Central Hub www.fhsaa.arbitersports.com. - (3) The application for registration must be completed by the following deadlines each school year: - Fall Sports (football, swimming & diving, volleyball) Aug.
-10 - Winter Sports (basketball, soccer, wrestling) Oct.
-19 - Spring Sports (baseball, flag football, lacrosse, softball, track & field, water polo) Jan.
-25
+- (1) An individual who intends to officiate as either a baseball umpire, basketball official, football official or clock operator, flag football official, lacrosse official, soccer official, softball umpire, swimming & diving official, track & field official, volleyball official, water polo referee, and/or wrestling referee in an interscholastic athletic contest involving an FHSAA member school must register with the FHSAA Office every year before he/she officiates. - (2) Applications can be completed via the Officials Central Hub www.fhsaa.arbitersports.com. - (3) The application for registration must be completed by the following deadlines each school year to receive the early registration fee of \$60 in the sports of football, volleyball, basketball, wrestling, baseball, soccer, softball & track & field. - (4) The registration must be completed by the following deadlines each school year to receive the early registration in the sports of swimming & diving, flag football, lacrosse and water polo \$55: - Fall Sports (football and volleyball) Aug.
+12 - Winter Sports (basketball, soccer and wrestling) Oct.
+21 - Spring Sports (baseball, softball and track & field,) Jan.
+13